Tax guide

 2. Reduced rate: In some regions, particularly near the border, a reduced VAT rate may apply.

-This is part of Mexico's strategy to remain competitive with neighbouring countries.
+This is part of Mexico's strategy to remain competitive with neighboring countries.

 3. Exemptions and zero rates: Certain goods and services are exempt from VAT or taxed at a zero rate.